Visiting The Compass Points Of Ireland.

 Spectacular scenery from the viewpoint at Com an Chiste (Coomakista)

-The Route To Visit Compass points of Ireland
+The Route To Visiting The Compass points of Ireland

 We arrived by ferry into Dublin and headed anticlockwise.
 Firstly we picked up the Causeway Coast which runs 193km (120 miles), from Belfast to Derry.
 We then followed the Wild Atlantic Way, which at 2,600km (1615 miles), is the world’s longest defined coastal touring route.
 It’s an epically beautiful road trip between Malin Head and Kinsale and it totally took my breath away.